Decuayer/cmc-organik-website/README.md

     * **Communication Hub:** Tools for viewing and responding to messages submitted via the contact forms.
 * **Responsive Frontend:** A modern, fully responsive user interface built for easy navigation.
 * **Database Driven:** All dynamic content, including products and contact messages, is managed via a MySQL/SQL database.

+---

+## 📈 Development Status & Optimization Roadmap

+The project is currently transitioning from the initial development phase into a dedicated **Performance Improvement and Optimization Phase**.
+While the core platform is stable and operational, the focus is now on technical enhancements to maximize speed, scalability, and content delivery efficiency.

+### Primary Focus: Asset and Transfer Optimization

+The immediate technical priority is enhancing content delivery and administrative performance.
+Specific areas for improvement include:

+* **Accelerated Asset Handling:** Implementing advanced techniques for **image compression and lazy loading** (e.g., utilizing next-gen formats or optimizing existing file structures) to significantly minimize client-side load times.
+* **Optimized Upload Flow:** Streamlining the asset upload process (photos and files) within the Admin Panel to ensure **faster, more reliable concurrent transfers** and improved administrative efficiency.
+* **General Performance Tuning:** Reviewing server-side caching mechanisms and database query efficiency to ensure rapid delivery of both static and dynamic content.

+This optimization phase aims to guarantee a faster user experience, especially for global access, and provide a highly responsive management environment for content administrators.

+---

 ## 💻 Technologies Used